Every guitar has its story – and this is the partially sad one of this Ibanez Artist Stagemaster AM255 AV, built in October 1983.

 Friday afternoon I just wanted to confirm our pickup schedule and got the message that someting has come up and pickup can be done either right now or early saturday morning – too early for me 😉

-So I decided, to head immediately to the seller’s place, a little town called Filderstadt close to Stuttgart in Baden-Württemberg, Southern Germany.
+So I decided, to immediately head to the seller’s place, a little town called Filderstadt close to Stuttgart in Baden-Württemberg, Southern Germany.

 And once again: God bless the German Autobahn 😀